mopidy/mopidy-spotify/README.md

 ## Status

 > [!WARNING]
-> Spotify have recently disabled username and password login for playback ([#394]
+> Spotify have recently disabled username and password login for playback
-> (https://github.com/mopidy/mopidy-spotify/issues/394)) and we now utilise
+> ([#394](https://github.com/mopidy/mopidy-spotify/issues/394)) and we now use
-> access-token login.
-You no longer need to provide your Spotify account username
+> access token login.
+You no longer need to provide your Spotify account
-> or password.
+> username or password.

 Mopidy-Spotify currently has no support for the following: